World-class research. Ultimate impact.

 Education and pedagogy is interpreted in a broad sense to include the intersection between formal institutional learning and informal learning.
 This includes, but not limited to, contexts and practices such as schooling/education, families, coaching, sport and leisure clubs and a broad range of physical practices and activities such as dance, martial arts, fitness.
 We welcome papers which focus on the educative forces of media, communities, technological and other social sites.

 We welcome papers from different social science disciplines and methodological approaches, including interdisciplinary and multi-disciplinary research.
 We encourage contributions addressing to core problems in physical education and pedagogy related to learners experiences, issues of social inclusion and equity and policy and practice.
 The specialty section has a strong commitment to developing public pedagogies and knowledge in the interests of critical public intervention.

 PMCID: coming soon for all published articles

-Physical Education and Pedagogy welcomes submissions of the following article types: Brief Research Report, Core Concept, Correction, General Commentary, Methods, Mini Review, New Discovery, Opinion, Original Research, Perspective, Policy and Practice Reviews, Policy Brief, Review and Specialty Grand Challenge.
+Physical Education and Pedagogy welcomes submissions of the following article types: Brief Research Report, Core Concept, Correction, Editorial, General Commentary, Methods, Mini Review, New Discovery, Opinion, Original Research, Perspective, Policy and Practice Reviews, Policy Brief, Review and Specialty Grand Challenge.

 All manuscripts must be submitted directly to the section Physical Education and Pedagogy, where they are peer-reviewed by the Associate and Review Editors of the specialty section.